QuentinLemasson/Galipette-Cendree-Wiki-App/README.md

 ## 🎯 Objectives

-- Import markdown files from a vault into a PostgreSQL database
+- Import markdown files from a local Git repository or webhook into a PostgreSQL database
 - Maintain relations between articles
 - Support metadata in YAML format
 - Provide clean logging of operations